A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Conclusion and Future Directions

-\paragraph{Future Work.} Beyond the directions discussed in the main text, several other avenues warrant further investigation.
+Beyond the directions discussed in the main text, several other avenues warrant further investigation.
 First, relaxing our self-concordance assumption (\Cref{assumption:link-function}) to the generalized notion proposed by \citet{liu2024free} would extend our framework to a broader class of GLMs, including the Gamma and Inverse Gaussian distributions.
-Second, our current framework relies on the assumption that the learner observes the exact dispersion parameter ${\tau_t}$, constituting a notable limitation.
-This assumption is technically critical, as our current analysis hinges on the weighted true likelihood ratio forming a supermartingale (see \textbf{\Cref{lemma:mixture}} in the proof of our confidence sequence).
-Unknown or misspecified ${\tau_t}$'s result in (online) misspecified MLEs, necessitating distinct analytical tools~\citep{white1982misspecified,robins1994robust,walker2013misspecified,fortunati2017misspecified}.
-Consequently, developing algorithms that are robust to such misspecification, or agnostic to ${\tau_t}$ -- paralleling advances in heteroskedastic linear bandits~\citep{zhang2021variance,kim2022variance,zhao2023variance} -- remains a significant open challenge.
+Second, our current framework relies on the assumption that the learner observes the exact dispersion parameter ${\tau_t}$, which is technically critical, as our current analysis hinges on the weighted true likelihood ratio forming a supermartingale (see \textbf{\Cref{lemma:mixture}} in the proof of our confidence sequence).
+Developing algorithms that are agnostic to ${\tau_t}$ -- paralleling advances in heteroskedastic linear bandits~\citep{zhang2021variance,kim2022variance,zhao2023variance} -- remains a significant open challenge.
+Somewhat related direction is dealing with model misspecifications~\citep{ghosh2017misspecification,foster2020misspecification}, which in the context of GLMs, may require distinct analytical tools~\citep{white1982misspecified,robins1994robust,walker2013misspecified,fortunati2017misspecified}.
 We also hope that some of our technical insights will facilitate algorithmic and theoretical advances in \emph{online} RLHF under adversarial corruptions, an area of increasing practical interest~\citep{wang2024robust,entezami2025robust,kusaka2025robust}.
 Indeed, existing work on 'robust RLHF' has largely been confined to random noise models~\citep{chowdhury2024robust,liang2025robust}, semi-adversarial corruption in the preference model (where the adversary perturbs the logits rather than arbitrarily flipping labels)~\citep{bukharin2024robust}, or strong (Huber-type) adversaries in \emph{offline} settings~\citep{mandal2025robust,zhou2025robust}.